 When you choose your SPF face cream, always go for products with broad-spectrum UV, because it gives you protection against both UVA and UVB rays as opposed to those that protect only against UVB rays.
-All of our Olay collections contain an SPF variant to give you the protection you need while pampering, hydrating and nourishing your skin.
+All of our Olay collections contain an SPF variant while pampering, hydrating and nourishing your skin.

 Why an SPF moisturiser?

-Applying regular sun protection when you’re out and about might not be everyone’s favourite thing to do, since many of these creams feel heavy, sticky and greasy on the skin.
+Using moisturisers with SPF in the morning when you're going to be out and about might not be everyone's favourite thing to do, since many of these moisturisers with SPF feel heavy, sticky and greasy on the skin.
 Olay has a solution for that!

-Olay Regenerist Whip Light Moisturiser With SPF30 absorbs instantly and has an ultra-lightweight feel, so you won’t have to wear an uncomfortable and heavy cream on your face to get the protection your skin needs.
+Olay Regenerist Whip Light Moisturiser With SPF30 absorbs instantly and has an ultra-lightweight feel, so you won’t have to wear an uncomfortable and heavy cream on your face to get the additional benefit of SPF.
 As a true multitasker, Olay Regenerist Whip SPF 30 also reduces the appearance of fine lines and wrinkles and contains SPF 30 to give you a comfortable and hydrating barrier against the sun.
-It’s important to note, though, that it’s not waterproof, so while it’s perfect for day-to-day use, it should always be combined with sunscreen if your activities involve heavy sweating or if you’re going to the beach.
+It’s important to note that it should not be used a substitute for sunscreen.

 If you already have a skin care routine, a moisturiser with SPF fits right into it.
 In terms of your regimen, your favourite Olay moisturiser with SPF comes at the same step as a regular moisturiser would – right after you’ve cleansed your face and applied any serum you’re using.
 Keep in mind, certain treatments, like eye creams, should always follow your moisturiser.